geomphon/ABX-exp-pipeline/README.md

 ## 2. 2_validation
 takes the design above, samples data, and uses the sampled data to test the models to be used.

 This is a pipeline itself, and is documented in 2_validation/ReadMe_validation_pipeline.md.
+The commands are located in the toplevel Makefile (the only Makefile)

 Inputs to this pipeline are the mean acoustic distances calculated in 1_stimuli above, and the geomphon scores.